iodide-project/iodide/docs/workflows.md

 ## Getting data into an Iodide notebook

 Iodide can use JavaScript and standard browser APIs to download data from public URLs on the web.
-As a convenience, we also provide a “fetch chunk” in JSMD, which allows you to load data using a shorthand syntax.
-You can read more about JSMD fetch chunk syntax in the fetch chunk section of the [JSMD docs](jsmd.md).
+As a convenience, we also provide a “fetch chunk” in IOMD, which allows you to load data using a shorthand syntax.
+You can read more about IOMD fetch chunk syntax in the fetch chunk section of the [IOMD docs](iomd.md).

 ### From a remote server

 It's possible to download data from a remote server using a browser APIs or a fetch cell.
-Examples are given in the fetch chunk section of the [JSMD docs](jsmd.md).
+Examples are given in the fetch chunk section of the [IOMD docs](iomd.md).

 #### CORS problems